 Nick is the main architect, designer and technical lead for CalendarRules.
 He combines over twelve years of hands-on experience in software architecture and programming.
 Over the years he has developed a number of Docketing and Court Rules management systems.
 In 2003, he joined the LegalKEY team where he led development of the Critical Dates product line.
 Nick has been working with Mr. Davis since 2004, building top quality software solutions for the legal industry.

-Amy graduated from University of California, Hastings College of the Law in 1999 and was admitted to the California Bar the same year.
-She has practiced as both a litigator, and a transactional attorney for firms like Hancock Rothert & Bunshoft (now Duane Morris) in San Francisco and Norton Rose in Paris.
-Amy has been building and maintaining court rules related content with Mr. Davis since 2005.
+Amy graduated from the University of California, Hastings College of the Law in1999.
+She has practiced as both a litigator and a transactional attorney for firms like Hancock Rothert & Bunshoft in San Francisco and Norton Rose in Paris.
+Amy has been building and maintaining court rules-related content with Mr. Davis since 2005.